Papyrvs/stock-bot/README.md

-# Degiro Bot

-Degiro Bot is a Python library that is currently in the making.
-It is being made by two high school students, and it will hopefully be the start of **Papyrvs**.

-## What is the goal of Degiro Bot?

-The goal of Degiro Bot is to automate the buy/sell process in [Degiro](https://www.degiro.nl/) using machine learning and AI *(at least we hope to do that)*.
-As of now, the project is not finished.
-We are currently working on simulations and algorithms to test the bot, and the API.

 ## Degiro API
 ⚠️ Degiro could change their API at any moment, if something is not working, please open an issue.